Italian Game Adviser, Plans and Interactive Game Study

 Once c3 and d4 appear, the center can open quickly.
 That is where many classic attacking games come from, including lines that punish loose development or careless king safety.

-Practical shortcut: If you are new to the opening, learn one quiet setup, one tactical response to 3...Nf6, and one open-center model game.
+Practical shortcut: learn one quiet setup, one tactical response to 3...Nf6, and one open-center model game.
 That gives you a usable repertoire skeleton without drowning in branches.

 These boards are not full repertoires.
-They are there to make the core Italian ideas visible at a glance.
+They are here to make the core Italian ideas visible at a glance.

-White’s bishop points at f7, both sides develop naturally, and the opening already asks whether the game will stay quiet or open up fast.
+White’s bishop points at f7, both sides develop naturally, and the opening asks whether the game will stay quiet or open quickly.

 This setup is about patience: finish development, improve your pieces, and only then choose whether d4, a4, or a kingside regroup fits the position.